tigerbeetle/tigerbeetle/docs/DESIGN.md

 5. Except the SIZE was corrupted in transit from 16 MB to 4 GB (2 bit flips).
 6. We never detect the corruption, the connection times out and we miss our SLA.

-## Development Roadmap

-After ProtoBeetle, our next step is to implement a single-threaded version of TigerBeetle in C/Zig using io_uring for all networking and file system operations, but still keeping all networking, replication and logic in a single thread without ring buffers.
-We want to have something up and running to compare with ProtoBeetle as soon as possible.

 ## Why C/Zig?

 We want:

-* **C ABI compatibility** to embed the TigerBeetle master library or TigerBeetle network client directly into any language, to match the portability and ease of use of the [SQLite library](https://www.sqlite.org/index.html), the most used database engine in the world.
+* **C ABI compatibility** to embed the TigerBeetle leader library or TigerBeetle network client directly into any language, to match the portability and ease of use of the [SQLite library](https://www.sqlite.org/index.html), the most used database engine in the world.
 * **Control of the memory layout, alignment, and padding of data structures** to avoid cache misses and unaligned accesses, and to allow zero-copy parsing of data structures from off the network.
 * **Explicit static memory allocation** from the network all the way to the disk with **no hidden memory allocations**.
-* **OOM safety** as the TigerBeetle master library needs to manage GBs of in-memory state without crashing the embedding process.
+* **OOM safety** as the TigerBeetle leader library needs to manage GBs of in-memory state without crashing the embedding process.
 * Direct access to **io_uring** for fast, simple networking and file system operations.
 * Direct access to **fast CPU instructions** such as `POPCNT`, which are essential for the hash table implementation we want to use.
 * Direct access to **existing C libraries** without the overhead of FFI.